6 Top Vitamin & Supplement Trends (2024)

-But good chunk of the growth in this space will come from entirely new product categories.
+But a good chunk of the growth in this space will come from entirely new product categories.

 For example, sleep gummies.

 Sleep gummies are a gummy supplement containing compounds and nutrients that aid sleep (including magnesium and melatonin).

 Another new, growing supplement category is Irish moss.

 Finally, we’ve got turmeric coffee.

 Turmeric was one of the biggest supplement trends of the last five years.

 Finally, we have mushroom coffee.